fraszczakszymon/ad-engine/README.md

 ]
 ```

+Description:
+* name - the name we want for our category
+* matchedStatuses - statuses to get that name

 The reason why we switched "Broken tests" with "Failed tests" was to keep it consistent with Jenkins.
 Allure does not allow changing categories' colors, unless we fork our own release of it.